 Modern slavery and human trafficking statement

-We currently provide or are responsible for two Integrated Urgent Care Services (IUCS), which includes; NHS 111, Clinical Assessment Services (CAS) and Out of Hours GP services across Devon and Somerset.
-Other services including the provision of dental advice and urgent treatment services are provided across the South West including Cornwall and Dorset.
+We currently provide or are responsible for two Integrated Urgent Care Services (IUCS), which includes: NHS 111, Clinical Assessment Services (CAS) and out-of-hours GP services across Devon and Somerset.
+Other services including the provision of dental advice and urgent treatment services are provided across the South West.
 This range of specialist advice means that more patients can make one phone call to get the ‘right service, right place, first time’.
-We are also responsible for Primary Care GP Practices in Plymouth and Exeter.
+We are also responsible for primary care GP practices in Plymouth and Exeter.
 This includes a specialist surgery in Exeter and a PCN in Plymouth.
-We currently employ approximately 700 staff and have an annual turnover of just over £36 million.
+We employ approximately 700 staff and have an annual turnover of just over £36 million.

 Our policies on modern slavery and human trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 In light of the obligation to report on measures to ensure that all parts of our business and supply chain are modern slavery free, we regularly review our workplace policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues.
 Our workplace policies and procedures demonstrate our commitment to acting ethically and enforcing effective systems and controls to ensure modern slavery and human trafficking is not taking place anywhere in our supply chains.